Stay (Faraway, So Close!): Composition and theme

 "Stay (Faraway, So Close!)" runs for 4 minutes and 58 seconds.
 According to Universal Music Publishing Group's sheet music published at Musicnotes.com, it is played in common time at a tempo of 86 beats per minute in the key of E♭ major.
-The vocals extend from a low note of Bb2 to a high of Bb4., which is one of the highest notes he has ever recorded on studio.
+The vocals extend from a low note of Bb2 to a high of Bb4, which is one of the highest notes Bono has ever recorded on studio.

 Third Way contributor Graham Cray wrote that the song "[describes] more directly a culture which consists of a cacophony of voices and images but which has neither soul nor direction."
 Hot Press editor Niall Stokes noted that the lyrics were ambiguous in whether they took place in reality or fantasy, which he likened to the overarching theme of the album.
 Author David Kootnikoff believed that "the pop melody conceals the lyric's dark theme about a victim of physical abuse who reasons her pain away with the line 'When he hurts you, you feel alive.'"
 Mark Brown of the Orange County Register described it as "the desperate tale of an abused woman with nowhere to go but back to her home."
 He compared it to U2's 1987 song "Running to Stand Still", saying "That same sort of descriptive but distanced narrative is what made [it] so powerful."

 Release

 "Stay (Faraway, So Close!)" was released internationally as the third single from Zooropa on 22 November 1993, following the releases of "Numb" and "Lemon" earlier in the year.
 It was available in 7-inch vinyl, cassette, and CD formats in four versions.
 Various promotional singles were also released to industry figures, including a 12-inch vinyl version.
 All formats included a cover of "I've Got You Under My Skin".
 "Stay (Faraway, So Close!)" was included on U2's 2002 compilation album The Best of 1990–2000, and its accompanying video release.
 The alternate recording of the song was released on the soundtrack to Faraway, So Close!.
 Craig Armstrong covered it on his 2002 album As If to Nothing; Bono recorded a new vocal take for the track.
-The song also features in the 1993 Only Fools and Horses episode "Fatal Extraction."
+The song also features in the 1993 Only Fools and Horses episode "Fatal Extraction".